Phishing By Setting Up The Phishing Message

-Doesn’t seem at that suspicious, does it?
+Doesn’t seem all that suspicious, does it?
 The immediate red flag it raised was that she had worked directly with this person for years and they’ve never communicated that way.
 He’s not big on texting.

 That was it.
 That was the one obvious thing to question, which then got her to actually look at the email address, which wasn’t correct, rather it was something very similar to the correct email address, followed by gmail.com (i.e. Ron_Smith_abc_com@gmail.com instead of Ron_Smith@abc.com, which on a mobile device would not necessarily show up by default.)

 So I started thinking about what this message really was, considering similar email scams I’ve seen concocted by someone scraping law firm websites, sending emails supposedly from the Managing Partner, to new associates who maybe haven’t worked directly with that person much, with strange requests.

 - The email didn’t include a link, or ask for anything more than a phone number.
 It was not, in and of itself, an obvious attempt at phishing.

 - It did, however, request something a little out of the ordinary, but again, given the way companies are shutdown or working from home, different communication methods may not seem all that unusual right now.

 - If she had replied, she would be giving the phisher her phone number, again not really a huge risk by itself.

 - I suspect the actual phish would have come next.
 In a text message with a link, or some other attempt at getting her information.

 - That attempt would have a higher likelihood of success, because it eliminates the one big thing we teach people about phishing, be suspicious of unexpected messages.
 This one would be expected.